con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > phyogs bcu chos kyi rnga bo che/ /
 > 	% phyogs bcu'i - monlam

-The Dharma conch, emitting carrying sound,
+The Dharma conch, emitting piercing sound,
 The Dharma gong, with lasting resonance,
 Arriving at unbounded liberation,[^78-1]
-He is the Dharma drum of all directions; (78)
+He is the Dharma drum in all directions; (78)

 [^78-1]: 'Unbounded liberation' (*apratiṣṭhitanirvāṇa*; Tib. *mi gnas pa'i mya ngan las 'das pa*) refers to the state of *nirvāṇa* that is bound to neither *saṃsāra* nor utter quiescence.